Hotel lobby interior rendering by BluEntCAD

 Technically, various fixtures are in fact types of ceiling lights, such as chandeliers, recessed lights, flush-mounts and pendant lights.

-• Chandeliers.
-Statement light fixtures that are ideal for entertaining guests, either in a home or in a gathering space such as a large hall.
+Chandeliers are statement light fixtures ideal for entertaining guests, either in a home or in a gathering space such as a large hall.
 The light emitted has a wide radius.

-• Pendant Lights.
-These lights hand from the ceiling on a long chain, rod or cord.
-Can be used for task lighting and are decorative and striking.
-Can range from simple to ornamental.
-Radius of light is usually smaller than that emitted by chandeliers.
-Hence, not ideal for dining areas, but great for kitchens.
+Pendant Lights.
+These lights hang from the ceiling on a long chain, rod, or cord.
+They can be used for task lighting and are decorative and striking.
+They can range from simple to ornamental.
+The radius of light is usually smaller than that emitted by chandeliers.
+Hence, they are not ideal for dining areas but great for kitchens.

 Best Kitchen Lighting Options